 I quite enjoyed watching Gabriel Byrne.
 He’s a favorite of mine.
 Whichever story (good or poor) you throw at him, he puts his best into it and does a fantastic, powerful work with his portrayal of the character.
 As for Charlotte Rampling, I haven’t seen her in many films but she was very good in I, ANNA.
 She’s elegant and a pleasure to watch.

 I, Anna will be released in theaters in Belgium on July 24.
 Thanks to DeMonk for this picture!
 And remember: the DVD is available at Amazon UK.

 hbo: in treatment

-Sydney Morning Herald: “How the fabulous creatures of the HBO universe made cinema (almost) unnecessary,” by David Dale [this article is no longer available]
+Sydney Morning Herald: “How the fabulous creatures of the HBO universe made cinema (almost) unnecessary,” by David Dale [This article is no longer available on the Internet]

 HBO stands for Home Box Office.
 It’s a pay television network in America, but because of the quality of the programs it commissions and onsells to downloaders and networks around the world, the HBO brand has come to signify the best in black comedy, savage violence, frequent nudity, complex storytelling, shocking twists, weird lifestyles and challenging ideas.

 Above all — and this is why it inspired the law students’ costume party — HBO means memorable characters.
 These are some you may recognize (and if you don’t, you’ll want to chase them down)…

 #10: Paul Weston: An Irish-born, Brooklyn-based psychotherapist who is an empathic listener but is more damaged than many of his patients.
 “I cannot shrink her.
 She’s too complicated.
 And then I say to myself, do I really know any of these people?
 Or are they all just one big fiction that I’ve constructed in my head?”
 (In Treatment).